RaptorCapture247/AquaVaults-Swapper/README.md

 Windows

-1. Right-click Swapper UI.html → Open with → Notepad (or VS Code, Notepad++).
+1. Right-click Swapper-UI.html → Open with → Notepad (or VS Code, Notepad++).

 2. Press Ctrl + F and search for: